-Of the 13 projects, two aim to improved cell-based assays by modelling systems in 3D instead of in flat 2D cultures.
-These assays, for cancer medicines and endocrine disrupters (environmental chemicals that interfere with normal hormone function) should provide better screening test-beds so that fewer animals will need to be used subsequently.
+Of the 13 projects, two aim to improve cell-based assays by modelling systems in 3D instead of in flat 2D cultures.
+These assays, for cancer medicines and endocrine disrupters (environmental chemicals that interfere with normal hormone function), should provide better screening test-beds so that fewer animals will need to be used subsequently.

-A cell-based assay is also being developed to test the vaccines used to keep the fish we eat healthy.
-If successful, this assay could reduce by 10-fold the numbers of fish suffering from lethal infection during the initial phases of vaccine development.
+A cell-based assay is also being developed to test the vaccines used to keep the fish we eat healthily.
+If successful, this assay could reduce by 10-fold the number of fish suffering from lethal infection during the initial phases of vaccine development.

-Finally, one of the grants addresses the controversial use of animals to test botulinum toxin and antitoxins.
+Finally, one of the grants addresses the controversial use of animals to test botulinum toxins and antitoxins.